jengel3/InstaBetter/README.md

 ### Release 1.6.0
 - Add link parsing.
 Allows you to click any link within a comment or post in Instagram.
+- Change what you share.
+Choose between sharing the Instagram link, a direct link, or the actual photo/video.
+- Save photos and videos to a custom album specified in the settings
+- Add support for reposting videos

 ## Building